-Robeco Institutional Asset Management B.V. has been appointed manager of various investment institutions within the Robeco Group ('the Manager').
+Robeco Institutional Asset Management B.V. (the "Manager") manages various investment institutions.

-The Manager is a private limited-liability company, having its registered office in Rotterdam, the Netherlands.
-The Manager was established on 21 May 1974 under the name Rotrusco B.V. and is registered in the Trade Register of Rotterdam under number 24123167.
-The Manager has a license from the Dutch Authority for the Financial Markets ('AFM') to act as manager within the meaning of Section 2:65b (UCITS) of the Wft, with supplementary services based on Section 2:67, paragraph 3 and a license to act as manager within the meaning of Section 2:65 (alternative investment institution) with a number of supplementary services based on Section 2:67a, paragraph 2 of the Wft.
+The Manager is a private company with limited liability having its registered office in Rotterdam, the Netherlands.
+It was established on 21 May 1974 under the name Rotrusco B.V. and is registered with the Trade Register of Rotterdam under number 24123167.
+The Manager has a license from the Dutch Authority for the Financial Markets ('AFM') to act as manager within the meaning of Section 2:69b (UCITS) of the Dutch Financial Supervision Act ('Wft'), with supplementary services based on Section 2:97 (3) Wft.

-The Manager's board comprises Messrs.
-G.O.J.M.
+The Manager's board consists of G.O.J.M.
 Van Hassel, P.J.J.
-Ferket, R. Toppen, and Ms. K. van Baardwijk.
-In addition, I. Ahrens, V. Verberk and Ms. M.D.
-Donga have been appointed as day-to-day policymakers of the Manager.
-These people may also be members of the management boards of other institutions belonging to the Robeco Group.
-The Manager's Supervisory Board is made up of Mrs. G. Ismail and Messrs.
-J.J.M.
-Kremers, M. Kawano and J.J.
-Nooitgedagt.
+Ferket, R. Toppen, and K. van Baardwijk.
+In addition M.O.
+Nijkamp, V. Verberk, M.D.
+Donga and C. von Reiche have been appointed as day-to-day policymakers of the Manager.
+These persons may also be members of the management boards of other entities affiliated to the Manager.
+The Manager's Supervisory Board is made up of J.J.M.
+Kremers, Y. Fujii and S. Barendregt-Roojers.

 The Manager is a 100% subsidiary of Robeco Holding B.V.
-The latter is a wholly owned subsidiary of Robeco Groep N.V.
-100% of the shares of Robeco Groep N.V. are held by Orix Corporation.
+The latter company is a wholly owned subsidiary of ORIX Corporation Europe N.V.
+100% of the shares of ORIX Corporation Europe N.V. are held by ORIX Corporation.
 Go to the website at www.robeco.nl/riam for the relevant diagram.